 We have seen brands use this feedback to find all sorts of areas to improve, including:

-Particular color of product is being made smaller than the rest
+- The particular color of the product is being made smaller than the rest

 It is amazing what you find when you give the customer a medium to share what’s happening.